tolnabert/solar-watch/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section is listing  major frameworks/libraries use in my project.

 * [![Node][Node.js]][Node-url]
 * [![Javascript][Javascript.com]][Javascript-url]